 Buying villas in Phuket

-For high-flyers and those can afford a second home, villas are a popular choice in Phuket and are offered by numerous developers who have seen the demand in this sector.
+For high-flyers and those can afford a second home, villas for sale in Phuket are a popular choice in the island and are offered by numerous developers who have seen the demand in this sector.
 Mostly, they are luxury property options, stylishly done in tropical Asian contemporary design, with good seafront locations and big price tags.
 Some are sold as stand alones, but mostly they are offered as part of an exclusive project.
 Since the land they are built on cannot be owned by foreigners a round-about ownership structure is created.

 Investing in Phuket properties